jacyap/RangeCalc_ProtonsElectrons/README.md

-Simple scripts to calculate the range of electrons and protons in different media \
+## Simple scripts to calculate the range of electrons and protons in different media.

-These are based on values from the NIST PSTAR & ESTAR database \
+These are based on values from the NIST PSTAR & ESTAR database. \
-The different media were chosen based on relevance in particle therapy applications \
+The different media were chosen based on relevance in particle therapy applications. \
 Written by J Yap, 2021

 ### Main files